everx-labs/samples/cpp/README.md

 ```
 Note that a contract method might also be called internally (i.e. by another contract), see [Giver](https://github.com/tonlabs/samples/blob/master/cpp/Giver) example to learn more.

-## Getting test Grams
+## Getting test Coins

-At present, we can describe two ways to obtain test grams:
+At present, we can describe two ways to obtain test coins:

-### 1) Ask your mate to send test grams to your address.
+### 1) Ask your friend to send test coins to your address.
-If you have a mate who works with TON smart contracts he may have some extra test grams and a contract with transfer function (e.g. it could be a Wallet contract, which can send test grams to a given address).
-In this situation, you can ask him/her to send some test grams to your address.
+If you have a friend who works with TON smart contracts they may have some extra test coins and a contract with transfer function (e.g. it could be a Wallet contract, which can send test coins to a given address).
+In this situation, you can ask them to send some test coins to your address.

 ### 2) Use giver contract.
-If you know that there is a giver contract in your TON network and you know its address and possibly keys you can ask giver to transfer some test grams to your address.
+If you know that there is a giver contract in your TON network and you know its address and possibly keys you can ask giver to transfer some test coins to your address.

 2.1) If you need to use keys with your giver save them into 2 files:
   **secret.key** - 64 bytes concatenation of secret key and public key;